Denver Broncos vs. Philadelphia Eagles NFL Week 10 Odds, Plays and Insights - NewsBreak

 Eagles stats and trends

-- The Eagles are 3-4 ATS when underdogs by 2.5 points or more this season.
+- Philadelphia has played nine games, with four wins against the spread.

+- This year, the Eagles have an ATS record of 3-4 in their seven games as an underdog of 1 point or more.

-- Philadelphia has gone over the point total in 55.6% of its opportunities this season (five times over nine games with a set point total).
+- Philadelphia has hit the over in 55.6% of its opportunities this year (five times over nine games with a set point total).

-- Philadelphia is 4-4 against the spread and 3-5 overall when the team scores more than 17.0 points.
+- When Philadelphia puts up more than 17.0 points, it is 4-4 against the spread and 3-5 overall.

-- In games that Philadelphia totals over 321.8 yards, the team is 2-5 against the spread and 2-5 overall.
+- When Philadelphia amasses over 321.8 yards, the team is 2-5 against the spread and 2-5 overall.

-- The Eagles have turned the ball over seven times, three fewer times than the Broncos have forced turnovers (10).
+- This season the Eagles have seven turnovers, three fewer than the Broncos have takeaways (10).

 Home and road insights

-- Denver has two wins against the spread, and is 2-2 overall, at home this season.
+- Denver has two wins against the spread, and is 2-2 overall, at home this year.

-- This year, in four home games, Denver has hit the over once.
+- Denver has hit the over once in four home games this year.

-- In away games, Philadelphia is 3-2 against the spread, and 3-2 overall.
+- Away from home, Philadelphia is 3-2 overall and 3-2 against the spread.

-- The Eagles are unbeaten ATS (1-0) on the road as 2.5-point underdogs or more.
+- The Eagles are unbeaten ATS (1-0) as 1-point underdogs or more on the road.

-- In three of five away games this year, Philadelphia has hit the over.
+- In five away games this season, Philadelphia has gone over the total three times.

 Powered by Data Skrive.